syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;N/A - occurs if data types are not valid.
+#N/A - occurs if data types are not valid.

-&#35;VALUE! - occurs if num fall outside the allowable range, if number is zero.
+#VALUE! - occurs if num fall outside the allowable range, if number is zero.

 #### Example: